cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 \alert{Programming work}:

-- An important part of programming is that code not only achieves a desired effect, but can also be easily understood and maintained by others.
+- An important part of programming is that code not only does what you want, but *also* can be easily understood and maintained by others.

   Your code is expected to be clearly written, well-formatted, and easy for others to understand.